ande3577/redmine_advanced_git_permissions/README.markdown

 1. Enable WS and generate a secret key
 1. Setup a smart http server following the instructions provided on the redmine website
-1. Copy hooks/update and correct the host address and secret key
+1. Copy hooks/update and hooks/post-receive and correct the host address and secret key on both
 1. Include a copy of the update hook in all git repositories (or set it up as a template)